enricava/CustomWordleAlgs/README.md

 # CustomWordleAlgs

 ## prec.py
-Provides a file with ternary wordle patterns resulting after cross examining words from a .txt file
+Precomputes a file with ternary wordle patterns resulting after cross examining words from a .txt file This will generate and store two numpy matrices:

+  matrix1[#word1, #word2] := pattern result after submitting word2 when solution is word1

+  matrix2[#word, pattern] := frequency of pattern given submitted word.
+For example purposes only

+ ## allowed_word.txt
+ All submittable wordle words.
+Extracted from 3b1b